sagsngl/FLASH/Jupyter Notebooks/README.md

 FiftyOne by VOXEL was used to create a subset from the COCO dataset containing desired images and labels.
 Link can be found [here](https://voxel51.com/docs/fiftyone/integrations/coco.html#coco)

+YOLO Testing files were used to train the weights These weights were trained with datat from Roboflow, COCO and some labelled data from the garage.
+It is trained for labels 'Vehicle' and 'Person'